LLC DissolutionOperating agreement provisions, winding up, and free template

 What Your Dissolution Clause Should Say

-The dissolution clause defines the triggering events, notice requirements, and effective date of dissolution.
+The dissolution clause defines triggering events, notice requirements, and effective date.
 It should cover both voluntary dissolution (members choose to close) and events that force dissolution.

 Vote to dissolve